The Key with "that special" European Flair

 A huge variety of international restaurants and interesting shops are surrounding the circle.
 South American and French cuisine add to the international flair of the St. Armand's Circle.
 Ice cream parlors give you 10,000 calories per scoop and pizza places offer their help for hip advancement, too.

-John Ringling was thinking “big” – maybe too “big”?
+John Ringling was always thinking "big" - in the end he was probably thinking too "big"?

-John Ringling was a man of action, and he always put his money where his mouth was.
-“Be never afraid to think on a grand scale,” that was his motto.
-Therefore, in his mind, he came up with the picture of a thriving community with luxurious homes in his head.
-The focal point was a roundabout, surrounded by shops and restaurants.
-He wanted something extraordinary, something new – something spectacular – European style – something nobody else has ever seen in Florida!
+John was a man of action, and he always put his money where his mouth was.
+"Be never afraid to think on a grand scale," that was his motto.
+Therefore, he came up with the picture of a thriving community with luxurious homes in his head.
+The focal point was a roundabout; a huge roundabout surrounded by shops and restaurants.
+He wanted something extraordinary, something new - something spectacular - European style - something nobody else had ever seen in Florida before!

-Yes, by all means, this was a revolutionary idea at that time and not easy to realize.
-Construction began during the first Florida Real Estate boom in the early 1920’s.
-He started immediately by digging out canals and connecting the St. Armand’s Key to the mainland with a bridge.
+Yes, by all means, this was a revolutionary idea at that time and it was not easy to realize.
+Construction began during the first Florida Real Estate boom in the early 1920's.
+He started immediately by digging out canals and connecting the St. Armand's Key to the mainland with the first bridge.

 His vision was great but the time was not right.
 World War I was followed by a land boom, but the roaring twenties ended with a big bang.
 The great depression affected everybody and did not spare Mr. Ringling.
 Eventually, the recession in 1929 killed all his ambitious plans, and John Ringling never saw his dreams come true.
-When he died, he was only a few months away from bankruptcy.
+It is said the he was only a few months away from bankruptcy when he died.

 Today, John Ringling's vision is a reality, and the St Armand's Circle is attracting visitors from around the world.
 The outcome is exactly like he wanted it to be, only a few decades later than he thought.